Study collection

 - Hyaluronic acid plasma levels using immunological methods.

-Results: Immediately after administration, a significant increase in ORAC values compared to placebo was observed, as was a parallel increase in serum hyaluronic acid.
-These results indicate that hyaluronic acid is not only detectable in the blood, but can also exert antioxidant effects.
+Results: Directly after intake, a significant increase in ORAC values was observed compared to placebo, as well as a parallel increase in hyaluronic acid in the blood serum.
+These results suggest that hyaluronic acid is not only detectable in the blood but can also exert antioxidant effects.

 Original title: Oral intake of a liquid high-molecular-weight hyaluronan associated with relief of chronic pain and reduced use of pain medication: results of a randomized, placebo-controlled double-blind pilot study

-Summary: This pilot study shows that 4 weeks of daily intake of a liquid dietary supplement containing high molecular weight hyaluronic acid (HMW-HA) significantly relieves chronic pain, reduces the need for pain medication, and improves sleep quality and energy levels compared to placebo.
+Summary: This pilot study shows that a 4-week daily intake of a liquid dietary supplement with high-molecular-weight hyaluronic acid (HMW-HA) significantly relieves chronic pain, reduces the need for pain medication, and improves sleep quality and energy levels – compared to placebo.

 Publication: Journal of Medicinal Food

-Study objective: The aim was to evaluate the effect of orally administered hyaluronic acid on chronic pain and to investigate the safety and tolerability of the preparation.
+Study objective: The aim was to evaluate the effect of orally administered hyaluronic acid on chronic pain as well as to investigate the safety and tolerability of the preparation.

 Study design: Randomized, double-blind, placebo-controlled study with: